Poucous/smartReader/README.md

-# Smart Reader - Bionic Reading
+# Smart Reader - Bionic Reader
-Smart Reader or Bionic reading is a way to keep our focus on the web.
+Bionic Reader or Bionic reading is a way to keep our focus on the web.
 The fact that the beginnings of words are bolded, keeps your eyes on alert.

 # Installation